 Benzodiazepine is a drug used to help treat panic and anxiety attacks as well as insomnia.
-Very few people die from an overdose, the main problems caused from the drug are the effects it has on the mind.
+Very few people die from an overdose of Benzodiazepine.
+The main problems caused from this drug are the effects it has on the mind.

-The drug became abused due to the fact that doctors felt since it was a safe drug there was no problem prescribing them to people.
-This meant that the elderly were getting them for some of their ailments and their grandchildren or children were taking them to abuse them.
+The drug became abused because doctors believed that it was a safe drug and there was no problem prescribing them to people.
+The elderly were getting them for some of their ailments and their grandchildren or children were taking them to abuse them.

-According to a TEDS report on Addiction Hope’s website 95 percent of the drug admissions reported abuse and 35% of all drug related visits to the ER were from benzodiazepines.
+According to a TEDS report on Addiction Hope’s website, 95% of the drug admissions reported abuse and 35% of all drug related visits to the ER were from benzodiazepines.
 These are some very scary statistics.

 There are several medical risks when taking the drug and it can be very damaging when mixed with alcohol.
 There are instances of people using it as a date rape drug mixed with alcohol because of the short-term memory loss it provides.
 It confuses the person taking it making them a target for sexual assault.

-If used over a long period of time Benzodiazepines can cause addiction.
-Over time they can cause more memory loss to be more permanent.
-The person using might be aggressive or hostile towards those around them or have an increased excitement.
+If used over a long period of time, Benzodiazepines can cause addiction.
+Over time they can cause memory loss to be more permanent.
+The person using might be aggressive or hostile toward those around them or have an increased level of excitement.